Probate Q&A Series What is a Spousal or Year’s Allowance in Probate Cases, and How Does the Process Work for Assigning Personal Property?

 Overview of Allowances in North Carolina Probate

 When a person dies with assets subject to probate in North Carolina, the law grants certain family members an allowance against the estate.
-The year’s allowance and the spousal allowance ensure a surviving spouse and other dependents receive funds or property to maintain their support during administration of the estate.
+The year’s allowance ensures a surviving spouse and certain children receive funds or property for support during administration of the estate.

 Year’s Allowance

 North Carolina law provides a year’s allowance to support the decedent’s family for one year.
 Under N.C.
-Gen. Stat. § 30-14, the surviving spouse, minor children, and certain disabled adult children may petition for a statutory sum.
-The clerk of superior court determines the amount, which typically includes personal and possibly real property, up to the limits set by statute.
+Gen. Stat. § 30-14, the surviving spouse, minor children, and certain disabled adult children may petition for a statutory allowance.
+The allowance is assigned from the decedent’s personal property, up to the limits set by statute.

 Spousal Allowance